Write a matrix-like object as an HDF5-based sparse matrix

 If

-or the path (as a single string) to the (new or existing) HDF5 file where to write the data.
-IfNULL
+NULLor the path (as a single string) to the (new or existing) HDF5 file where to write the data.
+IfNULL, then the data will be written to the current HDF5 dump file i.e. to the file whose path isgetHDF5DumpFile.- group

-or the name of the HDF5 group where to write the data.
-IfNULL
+NULLor the name of the HDF5 group where to write the data.
+IfNULL, then the name returned bygetHDF5DumpNamewill be used.- level

 The compression level to use for writing the data to disk.
 By default,